RatherRude/Elite-Dangerous-AI-Integration/docs/freeSetup.md

 - High quality voices

 *Downsides:*
-- Its a cloud service, so it requires an internet connection
+- It's a cloud service, so it requires an internet connection

 ### 3.2 Using AIServer (local)